 - Categories Workplace, Housing

-- Project Team David Hills, Michael Breen, Natalie Barton, Jonathan French, James Smith, Duncan Taylor
+- Project Team David Hills, Michael Breen, Natalie Barton, Jonathan French, Duncan Taylor

 Can a new mixed-use development provide a contemporary environment to live and work, whilst responding meaningfully to the specific identity and historical fabric at the fringe of the City?